What To Do In Dublin. 5 Walks To Show You Real Dublin.

 Tour 2: The Village

-Want to see the real Dublin?
+Want to see how Dubliners actually spend their weekends?
 Come to my village.
-Raheny is a regular Dublin village albeit with a 300-year-old ruin.
-I have the best backyard in Dublin too with gorgeous St Anne's Park and Bull Island nature reserve on my doorstep.
+This is where I live and I have the best backyard in Dublin with gorgeous St Anne's Park and Bull Island nature reserve on my doorstep.
+The views to Howth and the Wicklow Mountains are nice backdrops for my morning coffee too.

-Read my full guide for this walk→
+Read my full guide for the Village walk→

 Tour 3.
 The Sea

 Today's theme is the sea.
 This walk takes you through Dublin's wealthiest coastal area, where you'll understand why houses here cost millions.
+It's a 9km walk from Dún Laoghaire to Killiney, all paved, taking about 3 hours with stops for snaps and coffee.

 Read my full guide for this walk from Dun Laoghaire To Dalkey & Killiney→